One-loop amplitudes in Einstein-Yang-Mills from forward limits: YM+ half integrands at one loop: all-multiplicity results

 \subsubsection{Color management in forward limits}

 In EYM theories with gauge groups $SU(N)$ and $U(N)$, forward limits in color degrees of freedom may change the number of traces.
-At the level of the double-copy constituents YM+$\phi^3$, this concerns the traces of the generators $T^A$ specific to the bi-adjoint scalars which change upon forward limits in the scalars.
+At the level of the double-copy constituents YM+$\phi^3$, this concerns the trace structure of the generators $T^A$ specific to the bi-adjoint scalars which changes upon forward limits in the scalars.
 The sum $\sum_{+,-}$ over adjoint degrees of freedom $T^+ = T^{A_+}$ and $T^- = T^{A_-}$ of scalar legs $+$ and $-$ in (\ref{fwlimits}) is implemented through the completeness relations

 with fundamental indices $i,j,k,l = 1,2,\ldots,N$.
 Depending on the relative positions of legs $+$ and $-$, the forward limits of traces follow from one of

 We employ the shorthand notation

 and use capital letters from the second half of the alphabet for words $P=(i_1 ,i_2,\ldots,i_{|P|})$ of length $|P|$ as in section \ref{sec:2.2.2}.
 Moreover, the factors $c_1$ and $c_2$ subject to $c_2-c_1=N$ differ for gauge groups $U(N),SU(N)$ and are listed in table \ref{tab:colorfactors}.
 The first and last line of (\ref{colsums1}) illustrate that the number of traces may be raised or lowered under forward limits in color factors.